 Madrid

-There are 74 urban gardens distributed throughout the Spanish capital, which receive training and advice from the City Council.
-They are also part of the Network of Ecological School Gardens of Madrid so that kids can learn about gardening and planting vegetables too.
+Some receive training and advice from the City Council and are part of the Network of Ecological School Gardens of Madrid so that kids can learn about gardening and planting vegetables too.

 The Network of Urban Gardens of Madrid is an initiative promoted by citizens who are dedicated to community agriculture within the city.
 On their website, you’ll find a list of each urban garden, as well as details on how to contact, join or rent a plot at each one.

-There are several urban gardens located both within Malaga city itself and on its outskirts.
-While there isn’t a central organisation managing all the urban gardens like in Barcelona, if you want to get involved, you’ll have to contact each one individually.
+There are several urban gardens located both within Málaga city itself and on its outskirts.
+Some are part of the Málaga Urban Gardens Network.
+Rather than having one body that manages them all however, most are managed individually, so if you want to get involved, you’ll have to contact each one.
 Some of the best located closest to the city centre are La Yuca, El Caminito and Huerta Dignidad.

 Valencia

 There are several urban gardens in Valencia city.
-The four main ones are Parque de la Torre, Huertos de Benimaclet, Hort de la Botja and El Espacio Verde Benicalap.
+The four main ones are Huertos de Benimaclet, Hort de la Botja and El Espacio Verde Benicalap.

 Hort de la Botja-Velluters grew out of the need for education and including those who were at risk from social exclusion.
 They have an active Facebook group, through which you can contact them and ask about getting involved.
 They also organise lots of activities such as those for local children.